 We used this well-known text to invent our own historical stories.
-Please take a look at some of the stories below.

-We followed the Maths No Problem Scheme and looked at Numbers to 10,000 to start.
+This term we looked at Numbers to 10,000.
 This involved counting in 100’s, 25’s and 1000’s, using place value, comparing and ordering numbers, making number patterns, counting in 6’s, 7’s and 9’s and rounding to the nearest 10, 100 and 1000.

 Online Safety and Using Web Browsers